 Eligibility Guidelines for the CRSP® Certification

 To be eligible to apply for the CRSP® certification, you must have a combination of education, professional development, and experience.
-Depending on the level of education you have obtained, there may be an exemption from the Professional Development criteria.
+Depending on the type of education you have obtained, there may be an exemption from the Professional Development criteria.

 Applications for the CRSP® certification received on or after July 1 2018 will be required to have the following: